Infante Álvaro, Duke of Galliera

-Infante Álvaro, Duke of Galliera (20 April 1910 – 22 August 1997) was a Spanish Infante, 6th Duke of Galliera, and a second cousin of Infante Juan, heir to the Spanish throne from 1941.
+Infante Álvaro, Duke of Galliera (20 April 1910 – 22 August 1997) was a Spanish infante who held the Italian title of Duke of Galliera from 1937 to 1997.

 Life and family

-He was born at Coburg, Saxe-Coburg and Gotha, German Empire, as the first son of Infante Alfonso, Duke of Galliera (elder son of Infante Antonio, Duke of Galliera, and of Infanta Eulalia of Spain) and Princess Beatrice of Saxe-Coburg and Gotha (youngest daughter of Alfred, Duke of Saxe-Coburg and Gotha, and of Grand Duchess Maria Alexandrovna of Russia).
+He was born at Coburg in Saxe-Coburg and Gotha, German Empire, as the first son of Infante Alfonso and Princess Beatrice of Saxe-Coburg and Gotha.
+His father was the elder son of Infante Antonio, Duke of Galliera and Infanta Eulalia of Spain, while his mother was the youngest daughter of Alfred, Duke of Saxe-Coburg and Gotha and Grand Duchess Maria Alexandrovna of Russia.

 He succeeded to the title of Duke of Galliera on 14 July 1937.
 He died in 1997 at the age of 87, making him the last surviving child of Infante Alfonso and Princess Beatrice, as well the last surviving grandchild of Prince Alfred and Grand Duchess Maria Alexandrovna.

-As his son Alonso died in 1975 at the age of 34, his grandson Alfonso inherited the Dukedom of Galliera in 1997.
+As his elder son Alonso died in 1975 at the age of 34, his grandson Alfonso inherited the Dukedom of Galliera in 1997.

 Marriage and descendants

-He married Carla Parodi-Delfino (born 13 December 1909 in Milan, Italy, died 27 July 2000 in Sanlúcar, Spain), sister of Donna Elena Serra, X Duchess of Cassano, both daughters of Leopoldo Girolamo Parodi-Delfino, Senator of the Kingdom of Italy, commander of the Pontifical Equestrian Order of Saint Gregory the Great and knight of the Order of the Crown of Italy, and his wife Lucie Henny (Dutch heiress), on 10 July 1937 at Rome, Italy.
+He married Carla Parodi-Delfino (13 December 1909 in Milan, Italy – 27 July 2000 in Sanlúcar, Spain) on 10 July 1937 in Rome, Italy.
+She was the eldest daughter of Leopoldo Parodi-Delfino, an Italian senator and business magnate, and his wife Lucie Hennij, daughter of the Dutch governor of Java.